 Health Connections Clinic

-Health Connection Clinic is an easy-to-access primary care for north shore residents without a family doctor who have complex medical, mental health and / or addictions challenges.
+Health Connections Clinic is an easy-to-access primary care for North Shore residents without a family doctor who have complex medical, mental health and/or substance use challenges.
 No referral necessary.

 North Shore Community Resources for Child and Youth Mental Health

 For clinical and supplementary support services for Child and Youth Mental Health, see Community Resources for Child and Youth Mental Health.